Shoulder PRP Therapy at NTX Regen Center

 - State‑of‑the‑Art Facilities: Modern imaging and lab equipment ensure optimal platelet concentration and precise injection.

-Benefits of Shoulder PRP Therapy
+Benefits Of Shoulder PRP Therapy

 Reduced Pain & Inflammation